 The Whose Crisis? project aimed to co-curate representations and develop understandings of the social and cultural crisis generated by the COVID-19 pandemic in Africa and expose unseen and misunderstood aspects of this time.
 The project aimed to provide critical insights and inform and contribute to more equitable global responses including those related to health, policy, economics, and education.

 Immediate cultural production, critical commentary and public policy are being showcased and circulated globally with substantial affect – this may prove to be the most documented pandemic in history.
 However, the dominant discourses are generated in the Global North, overwhelmingly by a minority of wealthy and powerful authors, reflecting on a crisis that, while impacting the whole world, is experienced in vastly different ways.
 This project positions our Southern partners centrally as agents of change within the volatile environment of the COVID-19 crisis.

-The overarching aim is to amplify the voices of under-represented and under-served communities in Africa to contribute to the understanding of Global Health in a pandemic context.
-It will be achieved through two main objectives:
+The overarching aim of the project was to amplify the voices of under-represented and under-served communities in Africa to contribute to the understanding of Global Health in a pandemic context.
+It was to be achieved through two main objectives: